OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 ## Upgrading Octopus Server {#UpgradingfromOctopus3.x-UpgradingOctopusServerUpgradingOctopusServer}

-Upgrading the Octopus Deploy Server is easy, you will just need to follow these steps:
+Upgrading the Octopus Server is easy, you will just need to follow these steps:

 1. Schedule a maintenance window: Octopus Server will be unavailable during the upgrade (unless you are [upgrading Octopus HA](#upgrading-octopus-ha)).
 1. Switch your server to [Maintenance Mode](/docs/administration/managing-infrastructure/maintenance-mode.md) and wait until all current tasks and deployments have completed.
 This ensures that no further changes will be made that may potentially become lost if the upgrade fails and you need to rollback.